digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-37.md

 * Adaptive master alghorithm for N-FMUs in progress
 * Start preparing paper on UR robot calibration tool

+#### Jim Woodcock
+* I continued working with Pedro Ribeiro on angelic semantics for FMI step negotiation.
+I prepared a presentation on angelic nondeterminism as an abstract semantics for backtracking.
+I plan to use this as an introductory section in a future journal paper covering our joint work.
+I presented my work to the RoboCalc group in York (10th March) and then to Simon Hansen, Cláudio Gomes, and Jaco van de Pol in Aarhus (12th March).
+I am happy that this gives an accessible account of the role of angelic choice in specifying backtracking.
+I continued to discuss this with Pedro Ribeiro in York and reviewed his parallel work in detail.
+He presented his new ideas, building on my suggestions, to the RoboCalc group (24th March) and then to the Aarhus group (26th March).
+* I made some final contributions to Tomas Kulik's paper on FM in Security.
+* I started my preparation of lectures for the modelling course in Aarhus.
+My lectures are on the modelling and analysis of probabilistic robotic controllers.
+* I had a meeting with Lukas Esterle to discuss the semantics of multi-agent controllers in autonomous systems.
+We discussed his nascent research proposal.
+We agreed that it wasn't appropriate to add a work package on formal semantics and mechanical reasoning.
+Instead, we agreed to explore the possibility of collaborating through examples and case studies.
+Lukas is looking for suitable material.
+* I attended some Aarhus video meetings on software engineering R&D and education.
+* I started discussions with Simon Foster on a future course on an introduction to Isabelle ("Isabelle without Tears").
+We agreed to teach a joint course in York next Spring.
+I plan to adapt the course material for possible use in Aarhus.
+* I am on holiday from 29th March – 9th April.

 ## Sub-projects status